 Technology is often promoted as though it will make life better and easier.
 As an IT professional, many of my colleagues speak highly of great cost savings that computer solutions bring.
 This seems to be true on a small scale, but if you are like me, you wonder if modern life, full of the high-tech marvels, is as labour-free as promised.
 To me, it seems the more we innovate, the busier we become.
 This seems counter-intuitive.
-Technology and process improvement do bring a sense of accomplishment and potentially reduce waste but also bring seeming sad circumstances.
-Like loss of jobs to automation (e.g. supermarket self-checkout) and contemporary consumerism with associated environmental impact.
+Technology and process improvement do bring a sense of accomplishment and potentially reduce waste.
+But it seems to also bring seeming sad circumstances, like loss of jobs to automation (e.g. supermarket self-checkout) and contemporary consumerism with associated environmental impact.

 This article has a wide target audience.
 If you are disgusted by modern disposable technological trends and you often think about leaving the rat race to raise grass-fed cows, read on.
 You may be surprised to learn how the current top-down economic system is causing this unsustainable madness and how to solve it.
 Or, if you are a business owner who lives comfortably in a high-rise penthouse, continue reading to hear how much of your wealth is being stolen.
 Maybe you are a decade away from retiring but you struggle to keep up with these new computer contraptions at work.
 You wonder why things can’t be like the good old days of pen and paper.

 If you have a good relationship with your personal stockbroker, this article may not be for you.
-I am no expert with no formal training in economics but I will try to give a broad lay perspective on what I think is a profound tragedy regarding the relationship between economics and technology.
+I will try to give a broad lay perspective on what I think is a profound tragedy regarding the relationship between economics and technology.
 I live in Australia but all concepts are applicable to any nation.

 I’ll try to be brief with the following economics primer.
 Try to stay awake, so the main point makes sense.